bytefish/bytefish.de/blog/aspnetcore_rebac.md

 [RFC 7807]: https://datatracker.ietf.org/doc/html/rfc7807

+And how do you return the Errors to the caller of the API?

 ASP.NET Core comes with `ProblemDetails` and its surrounding infrastructure.
 The `ProblemDetails` stems from the [RFC 7807], which tries to define *[...]  a "problem detail" as a way to carry machine-readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.*

+I would suggest to use them.

-And while I understand the reasoning for a `ProblemDetailsFactory`, `ProblemDetailsService`, some Exception Handler Lambdas and Middleware, the upcoming `IExceptionHandler` and `IProblemDetailsService` and whatnot..., I find the current state highly confusing and rather not deal with it.
+Now while I understand the reasoning for a `ProblemDetailsFactory`, `ProblemDetailsService`, some "Exception Handler Lambdas" and `ErrorHandlerMiddleware`, the upcoming `IExceptionHandler` and `IProblemDetailsService` and whatnot..., I find the current state in .NET 7 highly confusing... and prefer to not deal with it.

-I think for the application we can get away with an `ApplicationErrorHandler`.
+I think for this application we can get away with an `ApplicationErrorHandler`, that handles the specific exceptions and transforms them into an `ObjectResult` to return.
 A younger me would have tried to make it as generic as possible.
-These days, I prefer doing the stuff in the most straightforward way and
+These days, I prefer doing the stuff in the most straightforward way.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.